Speed limits in Slovakia

 Speed limits in Slovakia vary by type of vehicle.
-The common national speed limits are 50 km/h in built-up areas, 90 km/h on roads for motor vehicles and country roads that are not in a settlement, and 130 km/h on motorways.
+The common national speed limits are 50 km/h in built-up areas, 90 km/h on country roads that are not in a settlement, and 130 km/h on motorways.
 From 2020, all expressways that have an R (rýchlostná cesta) number are considered as a motorway.
 Amendment No. 455/2021, which came into force on July 6, 2022, abolished the speed limit of 90 km/h on motorways in built-up areas.
-Trucks on motorways, expressways or dual carriageways are not allowed to overtake vehicles except for avoiding obstacles or if switching lanes, to exit, or to get into the right lane at a motorway or expressway intersection.
+Trucks on motorways, expressways or dual carriageways are not allowed to overtake vehicles, except for avoiding obstacles or if switching lanes, to exit, or to get into the right lane at a motorway or an expressway intersection.
 Headlights are also required 24 hours a day for all types of vehicles.